 Many people get their carpets cleaned once per year or maybe every couple of years.
 If you develop a great reputation, you’ll profit from repeat business.
 You could find a job with a local cleaning company offering training.
 Or you could start your own cleaning business.

 8. Window Cleaning

-Windows get dirty fast.
+Window cleaning is a lucrative blue collar business because windows get dirty fast.
 Most people clean the insides, but the outside may be overlooked or ignored because they’re harder to clean.
 Some people will pay a professional to clean their windows for them.
 Surprisingly, you don’t need much gear to get started.
 A simple set of ladders, a telescoping pole, a bucket, some cleaning cloths, and a squeegee kit will help establish your new venture.

 You can also upsell your services to clean the inside and outside of larger storefront windows.
 Pass out leaflets and use social media posts to find clients in your local area.
 Or you can knock on doors and introduce yourself.

 Gutters become clogged with dead leaves and debris that can cause drainage problems if ignored.
 Over time, there could even be damage to the house.
 Gutter cleaning can be a slightly messy task, and you need to be okay with heights.
 However, you can earn a nice hourly wage for your efforts.

 All you need to get started is a ladder, a blower, and thick gloves.
 Having a partner or someone who works for you is ideal.
 Houses with tiered roofs may require you to place a ladder on the roof to reach the highest tier, and it’s safer with someone holding the ladder steady.